Figtree, New South Wales: History

 The suburb is named after a giant fig tree that once stood on the eastern side of the highway at the junction with O'Brien's Road, a mountain pass used in early days of settlement built by subscription in 1821 before completion by convict labour of Mount Keira road.
-In 1861 Figtree Bridge was built by Moore and Vaughan.
+In 1861, Figtree Bridge was built by Moore and Vaughan.

-In 1867 Figtree Inn was built, a small weatherboard building built at the site of the turnoff to O'Brien's Road, later its name changed to Figtree Hotel and it still stands.
-In the 1880s farming was the main industry in the area.
+In 1867, Figtree Inn was built, a small weatherboard building built at the site of the turnoff to O'Brien's Road, later its name changed to Figtree Hotel, and it still stands.
+In the 1880s, farming was the main industry in the area.
 In 1888 the Figtree Sunday School began in a cottage.

-On 25 November 1903 Figtree park was opened by senator Hugh Vaughan-Floyd, 12 years before his death in World War I. The public school opened in 1956, followed by Figtree High School in 1969, Figtree Heights Public School in 1972 and Nareena Hills Public School in the foothills of Mount Nebo in 1977.
+On 25 November 1903, Figtree park was opened by senator Hugh Vaughan-Floyd, 12 years before his death in World War I. The public school opened in 1956, followed by Figtree High School in 1969, Figtree Heights Public School in 1972 and Nareena Hills Public School in the foothills of Mount Nebo in 1977.

 On 15 October 1979, the Illawarra Private Hospital was opened.

 The famous figtree was cut down in 1996 and only a small portion of its trunk is left.
 In 1998 Fig Tree Park was renovated with an aboriginal mosaic as a result of a community project.
 The name has been changed to Moreton Bay Figtree Park.
-During the 1998 Wollongong floods, Figtree was one of the worst suburbs hit with flood waters going through the Westfield shopping centre and residents being rescued by the State Emergency Service from Figtree Caravan Park.
+During the 1998 Wollongong floods, Figtree was one of the worst suburbs hit, with floodwaters going through the Westfield shopping centre and residents being rescued by the State Emergency Service from Figtree Caravan Park.

 Figtree is also known for its large successful soccer club Figtree Junior Soccer Club.
 They also have a stadium which Collegians Rugby League use for their games.